Our History

 Catherwood and Watson

 This was originally a one story building located on Main Street between Welton and Horne, where it served as the office for the Catherwood and Watson real estate firm.
-One year later, it also became Mission's fist telephone exchange.
+One year later, it also became Mission's first telephone exchange.
 In 1912, the building was raised and another story built underneath.
 Catherwood and Watson also sold insurance.
 In 1941, John Catherwood passed away and

 his daughter, Edith Catherwood took over the business until she retired in 1962.
 The building was later torn down and a new one erected.